InseeFrLab/funcamp.sspcloud.fr/README.md

 yarn run deploy
 ```

+NOTE: After deploying there is an annoying bug, the custom domain (funcamp.sspcloud.fr) in the GitHub settings
+need to be set again.

 # Contributing to [docs.funcamp.sspcloud.fr](https://docs.funcamp.sspcloud.fr)

 The documentation website is not hosted via github page but with [gitbook.com](https://www.gitbook.com)